-Collected by Hákon Vilhjálmsson.
 This subspecies of Black Tern is the only marsh tern found in North America.
 Differences in size and plumage, especially noticeable in juveniles, suggest it might actually be a full species.
-The specimen is housed at the Icelandic Institute of Natural History, Reykjavik (Pic.
-051).

 Pic.
-052. Tennessee Warbler, Icelandic Institute of Natural History, Reykjavik.
+065. Tennessee Warbler, Icelandic Institute of Natural History, Reykjavik.
 Photo: © Ingvar A. Sigurdsson.